Participation Ratio as a Quantum Probe of Hierarchical Stickiness: Summary and conclusions

 By introducing a Gaussian coarse graining of the finite-time Lyapunov exponent, matched to the intrinsic semiclassical resolution of coherent states, we established a direct quantum–classical correspondence.
 The agreement is maximized within an intermediate evolution-time window, reflecting a competition between two mechanisms: short times fail to resolve hierarchical trapping, whereas long times average over it.
 This optimal window identifies the temporal scale at which classical transport structures are most faithfully imprinted onto quantum eigenstates.

+Beyond static phase-space indicators, the dynamical evolution of coherent states provides a complementary interpretation of the PR hierarchy: states initialized in regions with smaller FTLE and PR values remain comparatively localized over the evolution times considered, whereas states in more chaotic regions display stronger spreading across phase space.
+This highlights the importance of considering the hierarchy of stickiness when analyzing localization and transport dynamics in mixed phase-space systems.

 The dependence of the correlation on spin size confirms the semiclassical origin of this effect: as $\hbar_{\mathrm{eff}}\rightarrow 0$, quantum localization increasingly mirrors the classical hierarchy.
-The correspondence is therefore not incidental but structurally rooted in the phase-space organization of mixed systems.
+The correspondence is therefore consistent with the phase-space organization of mixed systems.
+More generally, our results expand the scope of the participation ratio as a diagnostic tool in mixed systems.
+Beyond its established role in identifying fixed points, quantum scars, and symmetry-related structures, we show that the PR can also resolve hierarchical sticky regions within the chaotic sea whenever partial transport barriers become dynamically relevant.
+In this sense, the participation ratio provides information not only about the global regular–chaotic transition, but also about the internal organization of transport in mixed phase spaces.

+The persistence of classical quantum correspondence in sticky regions suggests that, in mixed phase-space systems, effective Ehrenfest like times may depend on the local finite-time instability rather than solely on the asymptotic Lyapunov exponent.
+This possibility will be explored in future work.

-Our results demonstrate that participation ratios provide a local diagnostic of classical transport barriers beyond the global regular–chaotic transition.
-This framework can be extended to other Floquet systems and to higher-dimensional or many-body settings where hierarchical transport structures play a central role.
+More broadly, the present framework can be extended to other Floquet systems and to higher-dimensional or many-body settings where hierarchical and/or anomalous transport structures play a central role.